Khrystarlite/Poppy_Right_Arm_Creature/doc/assembly.md

 First for assambly the poppy right arm we can use poppy basic arms [Doc] (https://github.com/poppy-project/Poppy-basic-arms/blob/master/doc/right_arm_assembly_instructions.md)

 ## Step 2
-Mount the arm of step 1, motor and FR07 on the 3D printed suppport.
+Mount the arm of step 1, motor MX-28, FR07 and threaded shaft on the 3D printed suppport.

 Always align the horn with the motor before assembling them (red circle)